Thank you to everyone who helped produce and came to the opening of ‘Cuiridh Mi Clach Air Do Chàrn – I’ll put a stone on your cairn’ 🪨❤️

 Free parking at weekends

-During my residency I have explored how these purposefully stacked stones could form in urban contexts using everyday materials, and how they could become ever evolving artworks where touching and adapting by the community is encouraged!
+During this residency I explored how cairns, these purposefully stacked stones, could form in urban contexts using everyday materials, and how they could become ever evolving artworks where touching and adapting by those who pass it by is encouraged!

 In this way, the original use of cairns and standing stones for rituals, navigation and memorial purposes are preserved whilst also encourage storytelling and play through these sculptures.